Loading...

 Increase heat to medium-high and continue cooking, stirring frequently, until the sauce thickens enough to coat the back of a spoon (approximately 8-10 minutes).
 Add salt, black pepper, cayenne pepper, and mustard powder, stirring to combine.

-Remove the pan from heat and add the shredded cheddar, gruyère, and grated parmesan cheeses, stirring until completely melted and smooth.
+Remove the pan from heat and add the shredded cheddar, gruyère, and grated Parmesan cheeses, stirring until completely melted and smooth.
 Taste and adjust seasonings as needed.

 Add the cooked pasta to the cheese sauce and fold gently until all pasta is evenly coated.
 Transfer the mixture to a buttered 9-by-13-inch (23-by-33-centimeter) baking dish, spreading it in an even layer.